Reading time: 6 min.

 Will you lose more hair if you stop using Minoxidil?

 Hair loss often resumes when you stop using Minoxidil.
-But exactly how much hair you lose after stopping Minoxidil differs from person to person.
+However, it should be noted that exactly how much hair you lose after stopping Minoxidil differs from person to person.

 One study found that four in ten men had hair counts that fell below baseline levels after discontinuation of topical Minoxidil [2].
 So it’s possible to lose more hair than you regained.